LORD BLYTON PRIMARY SCHOOL

 TEACHING AND LEARNING

-Science is taught on a weekly basis from Y1 to Y6 and supported and enhanced through other curriculum areas.
-In EYFS/ Reception, science forms the basis of one of the seven areas of learning (‘Knowledge and Understanding of the World’).
+Science is taught on a weekly basis from Y1 to Y6.
+Where possible, it is supported/ enhanced through other curriculum areas.
+In EYFS/ Reception, science forms the basis of one of the seven areas of learning (‘Knowledge and Understanding of the World’ and ‘Expressive Arts & Design’).
 KS1 and KS2 use the Primary National Curriculum as a basis for planning within the subject.
 Teachers use a variety of interactive teaching methods to deliver the curriculum and achieve set learning objectives.

 Key features of science include: